Xaxis/jquery.devgrid/README.md

 ## Usage

-Include `jquery.devgrid.min.js` after jQuery in your header or elsewhere in your page.
+Include `jquery.devgrid.min.js` after jQuery in your header or elsewhere on your page.

 ### Initialize DevGrid Visualization and Tracking